JASO M 609:2024 Webinar Recap

 Originally developed in 1991 by the Japanese Automotive Standards Organization, JASO M 609-91 was designed to evaluate the corrosion resistance of steel sheets used in automotive applications.
 At the time, existing cyclic corrosion tests did not consistently correlate with real-world exposure, leading to wide variation in testing practices across companies.

 Despite its strengths, JASO M 609-91 had limitations related to reproducibility, repeatability, and long-term correlation.
-While corrosion standards in the United States and Europe continued to evolve, the Japanese standard remained largely unchanged for over 30 years, making a revision necessary.
+While corrosion standards in the United States and Europe continued to evolve, this Japanese standard remained largely unchanged for over 30 years, making a revision necessary.

 JASO M 609:2024 A Modernized Approach to Automotive Testing